 Sisonke Msimang is a writer and columnist with the Daily Maverick in South Africa.
 She has held fellowships at Yale University, the Aspen Institute and the University of Witswatersrand in Johannesburg.

 She was born in Swaziland to parents who were political exiles, and raised in Zambia, Kenya and Canada, before going to the US as an undergraduate.
 Her family returned to South Africa after the release of Nelson Mandela and the unbanning of liberation movements in the early 1990s.
 She currently lives on planes, navigating the distance between South Africa and Australia.

 Pierre de Vos

 Professor Pierre De Vos is the Claude Leon Foundation Chair in Constitutional Governance and teaches in the area of Constitution al Law.
 He has a B Comm (Law), LLB and LLM (cum laude) from the University of Stellenbosch, an LLM from Columbia University in NewYork, and an LLD from the University of Western Cape.
-In addition to his new position at PEN SA, Prof de Vos is the chairperson of the Board of the Aids Legal Network and is a board member of Triangle Project.
+In addition to his position at PEN SA, Prof de Vos serves on the Advisory Council of the Council for the Advancement of the South African Constitution (CASAC).
 He writes a Blog on social and political issues from a constitutional law perspective, which is widely read and quoted.

-(Photo credits: Nadia Davids – John Gutierrez, Gabeba Baderoon – Victor Dlamini, Mark Heywood – Ground Up, Margie Orford – PEN International, Sisonke Msimang – Victor Dlamini via The JRB; Pierre de Vos – UCT.)
+(Photo credits: Nadia Davids – John Gutierrez, Sisonke Msimang – Victor Dlamini via The JRB; Pierre de Vos – UCT.)